Skip to main content

 Description of activities

 More than 90% of the water will be reused in the SDRs, and electricity consumption will be reduced by more than 50% compared to conventional protein production.
 The goal is to increase the value of at least €100-150/ton.
-The goal is to obtain partial ratios for the total annual reduction of CO2 + CH4 + N2O emissions, which amounts to 17,098.67 tons.
+The goal is to obtain partial ratios for the total annual reductions in CO2 + CH4 + N2O emissions, which is 17,098.67 tons.

 The reduction of NH3 emissions by 10,833 tons per year will be achieved, and the low environmental impact of insect farming will be quantitatively demonstrated.
 The bioeconomic impact, job creation, and sustainability associated with the project's measures will be quantitatively demonstrated, and training activities will be carried out for end users.
 The results will be disseminated.